InfuseAI/primehub-python-sdk/docs/CLI/jobs.md

 Available Commands:
-  cancel               Cnacel a job by id get                  Get a job by id list                 List jobs logs                 Get job logs by id rerun                Rerun a job by id submit               Submit a job
+  cancel               Cnacel a job by id download-artifacts   Download artifacts get                  Get a job by id list                 List jobs list-artifacts       List artifacts of a job by id logs                 Get job logs by id rerun                Rerun a job by id submit               Submit a job